MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-inforprotect.md

 ---

-# Frequently asked questions for classification and labeling in Azure Information Protection
+# Frequently asked questions about classification and labeling in Azure Information Protection

->*Applies to: Azure Information Protection
+>*Applies to: Azure Information Protection, Office 365*

-Have a question about Azure Information Protection that is about classification and labeling?
+Have a question about Azure Information Protection that is specifically about classification and labeling?
 See if it's answered here.

 ## What can I do with Azure Information Protection?